blemli/user-seed-vault/README_SEEDVAULT.md

 ## Features

 - **Avatar Processing**: Automatically resizes images to 96x96px and converts to JPEG
+- **SVG Support**: Handles SVG files with ImageMagick conversion or preserves as SVG data
 - **Encryption**: All data is encrypted using Laravel's encryption system
 - **Multiple Users**: Option to add multiple users in one session
 - **Fallback Support**: Uses Intervention Image if available, falls back to PHP GD functions